-The Oklahoma medical marijuana marketplace has become one of the most open and inclusive program any state has offered in the country.
-The regulations behind the Oklahoma medical marijuana market embody the Sooner state’s small government mentality.
+The Oklahoma medical marijuana marketplace has become one of the most open and inclusive programs any state has offered in the country.
+The regulations behind the Oklahoma medical marijuana market embody the Sooner state’s small-government mentality.
 These regulations have paved the way for a robust medical marijuana program to explode in popularity.
 Oklahoma medical marijuana dispensaries have benefited greatly from this robust system.
 With this, the state has opened up access to the Oklahoma medical marijuana market to out of state patients who may need temporary access to medical cannabis.
-With this exciting change, we should expect to see even more patients enroll into the medical marijuana program available now.
+With this exciting change, we should expect to see even more patients enroll in the medical marijuana program available now.
 Furthermore, the state of Oklahoma has shown some fantastic statistics with the start of the new year.
 The state has approved over 800 dispensary licenses since the program was voted into effect in June of 2018 and this is just the tip of the iceberg.

 Out of State Residents Access Oklahoma Medical Marijuana